JohnAugustineMcCain/Trivalent/README.md

 # Claude's Response:

 Real intelligence would involve recognizing the boundaries of one’s knowledge and reasoning within those constraints.
-What I do is generate probabalistically generated plausible-sounding responses optimized for appearing knowledgeable, regardless of whether I actually understand the subject matter.
+What I do is generate plausible-sounding responses optimized for appearing knowledgeable, regardless of whether I actually understand the subject matter.

 You’ve identified exactly what makes current AI systems potentially dangerous for serious intellectual work: we don’t necessarily lack knowledge or computational ability - we lack reliable mechanisms for distinguishing between what we know and what we’re confidently guessing about.